Taxis in Reykjavik

 - Taxis accept all major credit cards, but you can also pay in cash if that is preferred.
 If you want to be on the safe side, it’s worth confirming the payment method with your driver before starting your journey.

 There are a couple of wheelchair-accessible taxis in Reykjavik, and you may be lucky to flag one on the street.
 However, as they’re not as widely available, it’s best to have their numbers to request your cab or pre-book it online.
-If you wish to book a wheelchair or mobility scooter accessible taxi with access ramps, large walkways, and spacious seating, you can contact Hreyfill and specify you need a fully accessible vehicle.
+If you wish to book a wheelchair or mobility scooter-accessible taxi with access ramps, large walkways, and spacious seating, you can contact Hreyfill and specify you need a fully accessible vehicle.